Pages

 Salesforce: Parent Implicit Sharing

-In addition to sharing setting defined by system admin, there are a number of sharing behaviors that are built into Salesforce platform.
-This sharing is called implicit sharing, because it is not configured by administrators; it is defined and maintained by the system.
+In addition to the sharing setting defined by the system admin, the Salesforce platform also has built-in sharing behaviors between parent and child records.
+This sharing is called implicit sharing because it is not configured by administrators but defined and maintained by the platform.

 Implicit sharing is automatic.
-You can neither turn it off, nor turn it on — it is native to the platform.
-In other words, this isn't a configurable, however, it's very important to understand.
+You can neither turn it off nor turn it on — it is native to the platform.
+In other words, it isn't configurable; however, it's very important to understand how it works.

-When user have access to a record from other objects (NOT opportunity, case, or contact) that have lookup to Account, user will see the Account Name only, but not to access Account detail - this include Account lookup to the Parent Account, child account owner will see Parent Account Name only.
+When the user has access to a record from other objects (NOT Opportunity, Case, or Contact) with a Lookup relationship to the Account, the user will see the Account Name only, but not the Account detail—this includes Account lookup to the Parent Account; the child account owner will see the Parent Account Name only.

-If we are looking from the back-end on how this stored, there is an object called AccountShare, this object store all sharing defined and implicit sharing, it also have RowCause which tell us the reason that this sharing entry exists.
+If we look from the back end at how this is stored, there is an object called AccountShare.
+This object stores all the defined and implicit sharing.
+It also has RowCause, which tells us the reason that this sharing entry exists.

-One of the value is ImplicitParent — the User or Group has access because they’re the owner of or have sharing access to records related to the account, such as opportunities, cases, contacts, contracts, or orders -- so, it is not always the records owner, but as long as the user have access to the child records.
+One of the values is ImplicitParent — the User or Group has access because they’re the owner of or have shared access to records related to the account, such as opportunities, cases, contacts, contracts, or orders -- so, it is not always the owner of the record, but as long as the user has access to the child records via sharing rules.

 sample query: SELECT Id, AccountId, UserOrGroupId, AccountAccessLevel, CaseAccessLevel, ContactAccessLevel, OpportunityAccessLevel, RowCause FROM AccountShare WHERE UserOrGroupId = '0053400000AAkhz' AND AccountId = '0013400001RhrP3'